 Disneyland secrets for families:

-- Use fast passes especially for the rides that the whole group does not want to ride.
+Use fast passes especially for the rides that the whole group does not want to ride.
 It makes it a lot easier to not wait for someone.
-I have fast past tips in my Disneyland planning post
+I have fast past tips in my Disneyland planning post.
+Also, interested in splurging on a Maxpass — find out if the Maxpass is worth it?

-- Find the compromise.
-We ate at the Plaza Inn for lunch — my daughter really wanted to see it, but no one else really did.
+Find the compromise.
+We ate at the Plaza Inn for lunch — my daughter really wanted to see it the parade, but no one else really did.
 She got to “see” the parade, we all got to eat and sit in chairs (plus we easily got out when it was done and go on rides quickly while the crowd dispersed).
 You can read all about the best places to eat in Disneyland for Families.

 I will say that nothing warms my heart than my older two talking to my younger one about how amazing a ride is, how much they loved it when they were little (especially when they don’t love it now) and they all ride it together, often singing the song.
 Or when my youngest daredevil talks the older ones into going on a ride they were previously too scared to ride and they walk off comparing their pose for the “not-so hidden” camera, planning how they are going to pose next time.